 Investing beats saving (over the long term).
-Compounding is magical with any account type but when you add in the higher return potential of investing, the magic is even more spellbinding.
+Compounding is magical with any account type, but when you add in the higher return potential of investing, the magic is even more spellbinding.
 Roth IRAs have the potential to hold investments; savings accounts do not.
 If you consider inflation, investing is more advantageous.
-A child’s long-time horizon is ideal for investing and the tax-free qualified distributions in retirement will add to the child’s financial security.
+A child’s long-time horizon is ideal for investing and the tax-free qualified distributions in retirement will add to the their financial security.

 Roth Reason #2